CedricNtwari/budget-explorer/README.md

    - Interactive map displaying the locations of recommended places.
    - Map view to explore places without leaving the site.
-   - The User Experience (UX) and Accessibility.
+   - Focus on User Experience (UX) and Accessibility.

 ![Map Integration](/static/images/map.png)